 During the last several years, the City has aggressively addressed positioning all phases of its electric utility infrastructure for changing business requirements, environmental requirements, and customer needs.
-These efforts have included, but not been limited to, a new Energy Management System/Supervisory Control and Data Acquisition (EMS/SCADA) system, a new Outage Management System (OMS), conversion to solid state relays, new substation facilities, new transmission facilities, new gas turbine peaking generators and repowering Hopkins Unit No. 2 to a combined-cycle generating unit.
+These efforts have included, but not been limited to, a new Outage Management System (OMS), conversion to solid state relays, new substation facilities, new transmission facilities, new gas turbine peaking generators and repowering Hopkins Unit No. 2 to a combined-cycle generating unit.
 While many of these types of improvements are ongoing, including the deployment of a comprehensive "Smart Grid Program", these initiatives have already improved system reliability, efficiency, and customer service.

-Based on the decisions made by the City Commission during the past five years, the City's power supply portfolio is well positioned to meet the near term (10+ years) resource requirements, while providing for an efficient, economic and environmentally responsible generation fleet.
+Based on historical decisions made by the City Commission, the City's power supply portfolio is well positioned to meet the near term resource requirements, while providing for an efficient, economic and environmentally responsible generation fleet.
 The highlights of the power supply portfolio include:

-- With completion of the Hopkins Repowering in 2008 and the retirement of Purdom Unit 7 at the end of 2013, 81% of the City's electric generating fleet has a weighted average age of less than 11 years.
-For FY 2015, the average system heat rate was 8071 btu/kwh. - The City's Demand Side Management (DSM) program has allowed the City to delay the need for additional power supply resources to meet planning reserve margins.
+- With completion of the Hopkins Repowering in 2008 and the retirement of Purdom Unit 7 at the end of 2013, 83% of the City's electric generating fleet has a weighted average age of less than 12 years.
+For FY 2016, the average system heat rate was 8,150 btu/kwh; - The City's Demand Side Management (DSM) program has allowed the City to delay the need for additional power supply resources to meet planning reserve margins.
+Based on the 2016 Ten Year Site Plan (TYSP), the next increment of generation is needed in 2018 (18MW) and in 2021 (74MW).
+The 2018 need is to be met with a generation addition at Substation BP-12 (described below).
+The timing for the larger increment of need is driven by the retirement of Hopkins Unit 1, which had been planned for 2021.
+Subsequent to the preparation of the 2016 TYSP, however, the retirement of this unit has been accelerated as described below in Future Power Supply Resources; and

-- Based on the 2015 Ten Year Site Plan, the next increment of generation will be needed in 2021.
-The timing for this generation is driven by the planned retirement of Hopkins Unit 1. - The DSM program will increase the City's load factor approximately 5% over a tenyear time frame, and the efficiency of the generating fleet, coupled with the Energy Risk Management Program, will provide competitive, environmentally responsible production costs.
+• The DSM program will increase the City's load factor approximately 5% over a tenyear time frame, and the efficiency of the generating fleet, coupled with the Energy Risk Management Program, will provide competitive, environmentally responsible production costs.

 The City continues to be an active participant in State and Federal legislative and regulatory activities related to electric industry restructuring, electric reliability, electric transmission facilities, climate change and financing issues that may have an impact on the City and its customers.
-The accrual of operating reserves have positioned the City competitively while providing a great deal of flexibility, including the ability to defease a portion of existing indebtedness and directly fund certain capital projects that would otherwise be debt-financed.
-The Electric Operating Reserve had a balance of \$89.7 million at September 30, 2015 with \$30 million of this amount committed to supporting financial trades through the City's Energy Risk Management Program.
+The accrual of operating reserves has positioned the City competitively while providing a great deal of flexibility, including the ability to defease a portion of existing indebtedness and directly fund certain capital projects that would otherwise be debt-financed.
+The Electric Operating Reserve had a balance of \$89.1 million at September 30, 2016 with \$30 million of this amount committed to supporting financial trades through the City's Energy Risk Management Program.
 The City's residential base rates are below the state average in Florida, and the predominant use of abundant and affordable natural gas for its generating units has allowed the City's total rates to remain competitive and below statewide averages.